 SAP is an early intervention programme, implemented in secondary and primary schools, which aims to improve attendance, inclusion, behaviour and academic performance, by developing emotional resilience through weekly hour-long confidential support groups.

 It works on a support group model, but it is not therapy or treatment, therefore you have the right to remain silent.
 These are private conversations, unless child abuse or rape issues become evident.
 The objectives of the sessions are to listen, validate, support and to build an atmosphere of trust.

 This is being used by all of the secondary schools and by an increasing number of primary schools across the borough with positive results being reported.
 A greater number of school based staff, EWS staff and other members of the Schools Department are also being trained in the facilitation of SAP to ensure it continuation.

 The Social and Emotional Aspects of Learning (SEAL) aims to support children aged from 3-16 years to develop the personal and social skills of:

-These interpersonal and intrapersonal skills have been shown to improve learning and promote emotional health and wellbeing, alongside a range of other benefits to pupils, families and schools.
-SEAL aims to provide an entitlement curriculum to develop social and emotional skills within a structured and progressive framework, offering class-based quality first-teaching to all children from 3-16yrs.
+These interpersonal and intrapersonal skills have been shown to improve learning and promote emotional health and well-being, alongside a range of other benefits to pupils, families and schools.
+SEAL aims to provide an entitlement curriculum to develop social and emotional skills within a structured and progressive framework, offering class-based quality first-teaching to all children from 3-16 years.